 So, as you can see, the Coturnix quail is the whole package if you are looking for both meat and eggs from your birds.

 Raising Quail for Meat

-However, if you do want to get the biggest bang for your buck, and you want a big juicy quail supper, you should consider implementing the following things for your meat-specific quail.
+However, if you want to get the biggest bang for your buck and want a big juicy quail supper, you should consider implementing the following things for your meat-specific quail.

 Raise in the Dark

-It may sound a bit rude to raise quail in darkly lit areas, however, those who have come before us know that limiting meat birds’ movements makes them grow fast and gain weight quickly.
+It may sound a bit rude to raise quail in darkly lit areas.
+However, those who have come before know that limiting meat birds’ movements makes them grow fast and gain weight quickly.